Notable People

 He became a public interpreter of military seriousness

-After retirement, the official War Department profile notes, Jacobs worked in investment banking and real estate development, served as an NBC News military analyst, advised the Code of Support Foundation, and published a memoir called If Not Now, When?
+After retirement, the official War Department profile notes, Jacobs worked in investment banking and property development, served as an NBC News military analyst, advised the Code of Support Foundation, and published a memoir called If Not Now, When?
 The Army ROTC Hall of Fame later inducted him in 2020.

 Those details make him more than a veteran speaker circuit figure.
 Jacobs spent his post-Army life translating military experience for civilians without reducing it to slogans.
 His public voice has usually carried impatience with cant.
 He sounds like someone who wants the moral weight of soldiering taken seriously, but not mythologized past recognition.